vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 We need to configure the Edge Service Gateway (ESG) to provide inbound and outbound connectivity.
 For a network overview diagram, followed by general Edge setup instruction, see: https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-create-network

 Each vCloud Datacenter comes with 5 IBM Cloud public IP addresses which we can use for SNAT and DNAT translations in and out of the datacenter instance.
 VMWare vCloud calls these `sub-allocated` addresses.

-Gather the IPs and Sub-allocated IP Addresses for the ESG, for future reference:
-* The sub-allocated address are available in IBM Cloud on the vCloud instance Resources page.
+The sub-allocated address are available in IBM Cloud on the vCloud instance Resources page.
+Gather the following information that you will need when configuring the ESG:
+* Make a `list of the IPs and Sub-allocated IP Addresses` for the ESG.
 * Go to main menu > Networking > Edges,  and Select your ESG
   - Go to `Networks and subnets` and copy down the `Participating Subnets` of the `tenant-external` and `servicexx` external networks. (we will need this info later)
     - the tenant-external network allows external internet routing